 Defences are indicated on the A1 maps and the GIS shapefile layer (based on data currently available from the EA National Flood and Coastal Defence Database (NFCDD)) and can be interrogated to determine their exact locations.
-At present in Weymouth and Portland over 8km of defences (fluvial and tidal) are recorded as raised within NFCDD.
-These are found at Weymouth Harbour and Town Centre, the western edge of Radipole Lake and along the River Wey at Nottington and Upwey.
-Clarification should be sought from the EA as to when the coastal defences are to be updated on NFCDD to ensure that the latest information is available and represented.
+At present in Weymouth and Portland approximately 8.8km of defences (fluvial and tidal) are recorded as raised within NFCDD.
+These are found at Chesil Beach, Weymouth Harbour, Preston Beach and Littlemoor.
+Clarification should be sought from the EA if development is proposed to ensure that the latest information is available and represented.
+Care should also be taken regarding the condition of the defences, particularly regarding water seeping through some of the defences.

-Lodmoor Site of Special Scientific Interest (SSSI) covers an area of approximately 0.75km2 immediately east of Weymouth, as shown in figure 3.6a, and is managed by the Royal Society for the Protection of Birds (RSPB).
+Lodmoor Site of Special Scientific Interest (SSSI) covers an area of approximately 0.75km2 immediately east of Weymouth, as shown in figure 3.6, and is managed by the Royal Society for the Protection of Birds (RSPB).
 It is an area of low-lying land which is sandwiched between the shingle ridge of Preston Beach and higher ground on the edge of Weymouth.